EDCD/EDMarketConnector/plugin/ARCHITECHTRE.md

 or a set of functions decorated as callbacks.
 While the second method of defining a plugin will work, it is discoraged.
 TODO: second method does not work

+During loading, the only file that is explicitly loaded is `plugin.py` in the directory of the plugin.
+Anything that file imports will _also_ be loaded however (as normal with python modules).
+This means that plugins can be defined outside of `plugin.py`, but `plugin.py` must exist for loading to occur correctly.

 ### Decorators

 There are two decorators that currently defined by plugin: